Johnny Lombardi: Personal life

 Lombardi was married to Lena, with whom he had one son, Leonard (also known as Lenny), and two daughters, Donina and Theresa.
 He was sometimes referred to as "Mr. Toronto", and usually wore a baseball cap.

 Death

 He died in hospital on 18 March 2002 after a brief illness.
-A funeral mass was held at St. Francis of Assisi Church in Little Italy on 25 March, and was attended by over a thousand people, including former Premier of Ontario Mike Harris.
+A funeral mass was held at St. Francis of Assisi Church in Little Italy on 25 March, and was attended by over a thousand people, including Premier of Ontario Mike Harris.

 The day after his death, York West representative Judy Sgro paid tribute to him in the House of Commons of Canada.
 Mel Lastman, then mayor of Toronto, stated that "Johnny invented multicultural radio in Toronto".
 On 20 March, Eglinton—Lawrence Member of Parliament Joe Volpe also paid tribute to Lombardi in the Commons, referring to him as "king of Little Italy" and the "father of multicultural broadcasting", also stating: